Contributing to Celeritas

 Collaborating

 Working with other Celeritas team members is a critical part of the development process.
-Please join the #code channel on the Celeritas Slack workspace, open an issue with a bug report or feature request, or start a discussion on GitHub.
+Please join the #code channel on the Celeritas Slack workspace, or open an issue with a bug report or feature request.

 Development prerequisites